-If you have to go to Emergency at the hospital, you will be there for hours waiting your turn, no matter in how much pain you are.
+If you have to go to Emergency at the hospital, you will be there for hours waiting your turn, no matter how much pain you are in.
 I speak from experience when I arrived with a broken vertebra a couple of years ago.

-Make sure you sign-up for a travel insurance before coming to Canada.
-This way, you won’t have to pay out any cash if you need to see a Doctor.
+Make sure you sign up for travel insurance before coming to Canada.
+This way, you won’t have to pay out any cash if you need to see a doctor.

 As far as countries go, Canada is pretty much the coldest, together with Russia.
 More Canadians die each year from exposure to extremely cold temperatures than from other natural events, according to Statistics Canada.

-Come to British Columbia in summer and you will experience the extreme heat.
-Forest fires are common during the summer season and often we have campfire restrictions.
-Check out Canadian Climate for more information.
+Come to British Columbia in the summer and you will experience the extreme heat.
+Forest fires are common during the summer season and we often have campfire restrictions.
+Check out Canada Climate for more information.

 Santa Claus is Canadian

-Santa’s home at the North Pole lies in a disputed area between a few country claiming the North Pole.
-But who cares, Santa Claus is Canadian, according to the immigration minister.
+Santa’s home at the North Pole lies in a disputed area between a few countries claiming the North Pole.
+Canada is not the only country that claims Santa as their citizen.
+I visited the town of North Pole, in Alaska this summer and was told that this was Santa’s official home.
+But who cares, we here in Canada know that Santa Claus is Canadian, according to our immigration minister.

 Every year, Canada’s post office receives millions of letters addressed to “Santa Claus, North Pole” and Santa responds to every one of them.
 How cool is that!